 Donor support is the lifeblood of all nonprofits.
 The easier you make it for donors to support your organization, the more likely it is that you will reach your fundraising goals.

 In recent years, DAFs have become an increasingly popular way to manage charitable giving.
-In fact, the number of individual DAFs grew 29% from 2010.1 Because DAFs are irrevocable, the volume of grants coming from DAFs is relatively independent from market fluctuation and recession.
-The average grant from DAFs has remained relatively stable for the past decade, despite economic variables, while the number of grants per DAF has increased.2
+Because contributions to the public charity sponsoring the DAF are irrevocable, the volume of grants coming from DAFs is relatively independent from market fluctuation and recession.